raygun101/MarkupKit/README.md

 If a localized value is not found, the key will be used instead.
 This allows developers to easily identify missing string resources at runtime.

-If the document's owner implements the `bundleForStrings` method, localized string values will be loaded using the bundle returned by this method.
-Otherwise, they will be loaded using the application's main bundle.
+If the document's owner implements a method named `bundleForStrings`, localized string values will be loaded using the bundle returned by this method.
+As with the `bundleForImages` method discussed earlier, MarkupKit adds a default implementation of `bundleForStrings` to `UIResponder` that returns the application's main bundle.
+Subclasses can override this method to provide custom string loading behavior.
+If the owner does not implement `bundleForStrings`, the main bundle will be used.

 ### Data Binding
 Attributes whose values begin with "$" represent data bindings.
 The text following the "$" character represents the key path of a property in the document's owner to which the corresponding view property will be bound.
 Bindings are bi-directional, such that an update to either the owner or the view property will be automatically reflected in the other.